 We will be contacting those selected to attend the summer school with an invitation to register (at a minical cost of $50).
 This year, we intend our project week will be offered in-person, at the Krembil Centre for Neuroinformatics in the Centre for Addiction and Mental Health (250 College Street) Toronto, Canada.

 Eligibility and prerequisites:

-Applications from graduate students, post-graduate research and clinical fellows, as well as early-career scientists will be considered.
+Applications from senior undergraduate students, graduate students, post-graduate research and clinical fellows, as well as early-career scientists will be considered.

 To ensure that all attendees can fully follow and benefit from the practical assignments, some minimal and demonstrable experience in R and Python is a minimum requirement.